dasollee2525/2021-SWE-AIProject/README.md

 ### Input of the Model

 Due to the large dataset, preprocessing of the data takes a lot of time.
-Therefore, preprocessed files on spacing and basic spelling were stored as .csv files separately, and the model uses the data in this file as input values.
+Therefore, preprocessed files on spacing and basic spelling were stored in `data/processed` as .csv files separately, and the model uses the data in this file as input values.
-You can use preprocess.py if you want to preprocess data yourself.
+You can use `preprocess.py` if you want to preprocess data yourself.

 ## Hyperparameters